preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 + **Autoplay**: If the video should start automatically when a user opens the page, select this option.
 + **Mute**: To play the video without sound, select this option.

+**Note!** In Omnia 6.12 and later, videos can be stored in Sharepoint libraries and that applies to Central Image Bank/Central Media Bank.
+The settings for those videos are handled in the Sharepoint library.